-Amazon have their own range of tablets called Amazon Fire.
+Amazon have their own range of tablets, called Amazon Fire, that have many useful functions for blind and partially sighted people.

 Amazon have their own operating system, so their tablets are not linked in any way to Apple or Android.
 They all use touch screen technology to control the device.
 The Amazon Fire tablet has built in accessibility through speech feedback and screen magnification.